robamu-org/tmtccmd/docs/cfdp.rst

 Example application
 --------------------

-You can find an example application at <LINK WILL FOLLOW> which shows an end-to-end file transfer on a host computer.
+You can find an example application inside the `example directory <https://github.com/robamu-org/tmtccmd/tree/rework-cfdp-api/examples/cfdp>`_ which shows an end-to-end file transfer on a host computer.
 This should give you a general idea of how to source and destination handler work.

 .. _`CCSDS Blue Book 727.0-B-5`: https://public.ccsds.org/Pubs/727x0b5.pdf
 .. _`spacepackets`: https://github.com/us-irs/spacepackets-py